Loading…

 Every seat map displays its confidence level, data sources, verification date, and version number.
 No black boxes.

-No. TripAdvisor permanently shut down SeatGuru in November 2025 after years of declining investment.
-The domain now redirects to TripAdvisor's main site.
-SeatMap.app is built from scratch as a modern replacement — not a clone of what SeatGuru was.
+No. TripAdvisor pulled the plug in November 2025 after years of neglect.
+The domain just redirects to TripAdvisor now.
+We built SeatMap.app from scratch — it's not a copy of what SeatGuru was.

-Most alternatives scraped SeatGuru's data or use generic aircraft diagrams.
-We verify every seat against official airline PDFs, cross-reference with aviation sources, and write seat-specific tips that help you book smarter — not just stare at a diagram.
+Most alternatives repackaged SeatGuru's old data or use generic diagrams.
+We build each seat map from official airline PDFs, cross-reference against aviation databases, and write tips about specific seats — not "Economy is comfortable" filler.

 Yes.
 All seat maps, tips, and features are completely free.
 No account required, no paywall, no "premium" upsell to see the good seats.